jkrumow/actortest/README.md

 How to write an actor framework in under 50 lines of code.

-A production-ready implementation con be found here:
+A production-ready implementation can be found here:

 https://github.com/tarbrain/ActorKit